WPIRoboticsEngineering/ZenRobotBuildKit/README.md

   1 x spring scale https://www.elexp.com/71ea7-g63spring-scale-tubular-5000g-yel.html

-  1 x PC running Windows
+  1 x x86_64 PC running Windows nativly
+  * No MacOS (install windows dual-boot)
+  * No Chromebooks (No way to get the software working)
+  * No Microsoft Surfaces (if they are the ARM variant)

 ## Consumables Kit